-Today a study was published in Nature which hopefully will ring the alarm bells loud enough for people to understand what we are up against: Climate change is an extremely serious threat, and we will loose if we do not act now.
+Today a study was published in Nature which hopefully will ring the alarm bells loud enough for people to understand what we are up against: Climate change is an extremely serious threat, and we will lose if we do not act now.

-Malte Meinhausen and colleagues have demonstrated for the first time how much CO2 can still be emitted until 2050 if we want to avoid a global warming by more than 2°C.
+Malte Meinhausen and colleagues have demonstrated for the first time how much CO2 can still be emitted until 2050 if we want to avoid global warming by more than 2°C.

 Their result: the world can emit about 1000 billion (= 1 trillion) tons of CO2 by 2050 if we want to have a 75% chance to stay below 2°C warming.
-Between 2000 and 2009 the world has already emitted one third of that amount.
+Between 2000 and 2009 the world has already emitted one-third of that amount.

 The most worrying aspects of this study are: